isc-projects/bind9/doc/arm/reference.rst

       query.

 .. namedconf:statement:: alt-transfer-source-v6
+   :tags: transfer
+   :short: Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers.

    This indicates an alternate transfer source if the one listed in ``transfer-source-v6`` fails and ``use-alt-transfer-source`` is set.

 .. namedconf:statement:: use-alt-transfer-source
+   :tags: transfer
+   :short: Indicates whether :any:`alt-transfer-source` and :any:`alt-transfer-source-v6` can be used.

    This indicates whether the alternate transfer sources should be used.
 If views are specified, this defaults to ``no``; otherwise, it defaults to ``yes``.

 .. namedconf:statement:: notify-source
+   :tags: transfer
+   :short: Defines the IPv4 address (and optional port) to be used for outgoing ``NOTIFY`` messages.

    ``notify-source`` determines which local source address, and optionally UDP port, is used to send NOTIFY messages.
 This